MelonKony/millmint/site/factbook/bulletin/multiculturalism.md

 ## The Character of Commonwealth Society

 The Commonwealth has among the highest percentage of people born overseas in the world, behind only entrepôts with large guest worker populations.
-Immigration there resembles a mosaic, with different waves of people arriving at different times.
-And while the country is made up of many different races and cultures, they share much in common.
-Immigration to Vekllei was filtered politically under the [century society laws](/century-society), which effectively invited only those talented or wealthy enough to receive a tertiary education.
+Immigration here resembles a mosaic, with different waves of people arriving at different times.
+And while the country is made up of many races and cultures, they share much in common.

 Many Vekllei people have a common history -- about three fourths have ancestors that were subjects (or property) of the British Empire.
 The remainder are mostly the same but Portuguese, French, or Dutch.
 The British Empire's triumph over the world, and its extended colonial domination over the Atlantic has left Vekllei with a common language, administrative tradition and some shared industry and culture.
+New immigrants were filtered through the [century society laws](/century-society), which effectively invited only those talented or wealthy enough to receive a tertiary education.

-The Vekllei population has doubled since the war and the foundation of the modern commonwealth in 2017.
+The Vekllei population has doubled since the war and the founding of the modern commonwealth in 2017.
 Bonds and connections between people have had to be renewed constantly as new people have arrived.
 This renewal was encouraged by the constant mixing of people in government migrant housing policy and the general deghettoisation of society as the standard of living improved.

 This growth has levelled off as the century society laws were repealed and migration controls have been introduced, which has changed the nature of cohesion.
 Now, a sense of trust and community is derived from connections and interactions that people accumulate with their neighbours over years and decades.
 [Strong protections for property](/property/) in Vekllei reinforce this sense of community, because home ownership and land stewardship are a feature of their society, and their legal basis encourages people to live in and improve a single home for an extended period of time.
 A single home -- and a single community -- have downstream effects on an person's participation, neighbourliness and trust.